AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/integrate/integration-steps.md

 **Other languages**

-If your stack is not listed above, integrate directly with the **Feature API V3** (see the Feature API section of this guide).
-Contact Experience Rollouts support if you need guidance.
+Contact Experience Rollouts support for guidance on your specific stack.

 ## Web and mobile applications {#web-mobile}

-Web and mobile applications call the **Feature API V3** to retrieve feature flags for the current user and apply conditional logic in the application.
+Web and mobile applications integrate via the web SDK and mobile SDK respectively.

-See **GET Feature API V3** in the Feature API section of this guide for the full API reference.
+>[!NOTE]
+>
+>Web SDK and mobile SDK documentation is currently being prepared and will be available soon.
+Contact your Adobe representative for early access guidance.

 ## Desktop applications {#desktop}

-Desktop applications call the **Feature API V2** to retrieve feature flags.

-See **GET Feature API V2** in the Feature API section of this guide for the full API reference.

->[!IMPORTANT]
+Desktop applications integrate via the SDK.
+Contact your Adobe representative for integration guidance specific to your desktop stack.

+>[!NOTE]
 >
->Desktop clients must honor the TTL value in the API response and implement graceful error handling for API unavailability.
-See [Desktop applications](desktop-applications.md) for requirements.
+>Desktop SDK documentation is currently being prepared and will be available soon.

 ## See also {#see-also}